spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 The implementation is incomplete, but its quite easy to write using bluebird's `Promise.coroutine`, which [lets you specify a custom yield handler][bb-735]

+The best part: we did not have to change the original code at all.
+We didn't have to add the transaction parameter to every function, to take care to properly propagate it everywhere and to properly create those transactions.
+All we needed to do is just change our execution engine.

 But we can add much more!
 We can `yield` a request to get the current user if any, so we don't have to thread that throughout our code either.
 We can even